An 8DSync Primer

 Remixes, by other people, of your original songs, are applicable as well.
 Remixes are considered 'works for hire' in a legal sense, and all rights are the same as that of the original song.

-We won't be able to license any songs with recognizable samples, though we can still register these for publishing royalty collection.
-My criteria for a recognizable sample: if the sampled artist hears the song would s/he be able to pick out the sample?
-If so, then please let us know.
-If there are any tracks with uncleared samples and you don't inform us, then you've violated our agreement.
+Do any of your songs have uncleared samples?
+If there are any tracks with samples and you don't inform us, then you've violated our agreement.
 It's okay if you sample – just let us know.
 If you use samples in your songs, consider mixing down a version with the samples muted or replaced that we can use for licensing.

 Our agreement covers any new songs (of your choosing) that you write during the contract period as well as anything you’ve written in the past, as long as it’s not already under contract to someone else.
 If you have any older songs that are under a contract with someone else, then we’ll be able to handle them when that contract ends, if you would like.